10 Best Jungle Adventure Movies of All Time

 “Apocalypse Now” is a spectacular cinematic feat, complete with stunning cinematography, a frightening score, and outstanding performances from the entire cast.
 The film explores themes of war, imperialism, and the human psyche, and remains a landmark in American cinema.

-8. The Revenant (2015)
+16. The Revenant (2015)

 The Revenant (2015)

-Based in part on Michael punk’s 2002 novel of the same name The Revenant is a 2015 American epic revisionist western survival drama film directed by Alejandro Gonzalez impurity.
+Based in part on Michael Punk’s 2002 novel of the same name, The Revenant is a 2015 American epic revisionist western survival drama film directed by Alejandro Gonzalez Impurity.

 While exploring the uncharted wilderness in 1823 legendary frontiersman Hugh Glass sustains injuries from a brutal bear attack.